-In addition, ETE and Southern Union have agreed to use their reasonable best efforts to file applications for the approval by FERC, MPSC, the Federal Communications Commission and, if necessary, the MDPU and any other filings determined to be required as promptly as practicable after the date of the merger agreement, but in no event later than thirty days after the date thereof.
+In addition, ETE and Southern Union have agreed to use their reasonable best efforts to file applications for the approval of FERC, MPSC the Federal Communications Commission and, if necessary, MDPU.

 ETE and Southern Union also intend to make all required filings under the Securities Act and the Exchange Act relating to the merger, and obtain all other approvals and consents that may be necessary to give effect to the merger.